 If we are the ones that save ourselves by any means, then it means we are also responsible for keeping ourselves saved – It’s all about our efforts.
 However, Scripture clearly teaches that salvation is of the Lord.
 No one comes to the Son except the Father draws him (John 6:44).
 It is the Lord who grants repentance (Act 11:18).
 This means it is God who pities us dead in our sins (what can a dead man do?), and quickens us unto life.
 We are lost until found, blind until given sight; this is all a supernatural work from heaven.

 Question; if the good Lord has Almighty power to save us, through the same power can He not also keep us saved until the last minute? – so said Apostle Paul (2 Tim 1:12).
-The simple language that the Bible uses to describe that you can’t lose your salvation is that there is no condemnation to them that in Christ (Rom 8:1).
+The simple language that the Bible uses to describe that you can’t lose your salvation is that there is no condemnation to them that are in Christ (Rom 8:1).
 It’s because they that are in Christ are sealed by the Spirit until the last day (Eph 1:13, Eph 4:30).
 I mean, didn’t Jesus say that He loses none of His sheep because He gives them eternal life – not temporal life?
 Who then can pluck us out of His mighty hand; I mean what can separate us from the love of God in Christ Jesus?
 (John 10:28-29, Rom 8:33-35).
 A simple reading of Revelation 17:8 will teach you that the names of believers were already written in the Book of Life before the foundation of the world.
 It means He doesn’t have to keep writing and erasing, then writing and erasing again those who belong to Him.
 What do you think?

-God has predestined His elect (selected them before He created the world), then He calls them by the preaching of the Gospel.
+God has predestined His elect (selected them before He created the world), and then He calls them by the preaching of the Gospel.
 He then follows up with justifying them (salvation), so that He could continually sanctify them until one day He glorifies them when the Saviour appears (Rom 8:29-30).
 Indeed, He who began a good work in us will finish it (Phil 1:6).
 Think of it this way; as we are sons and fellow heirs of this heavenly home, would a Father ever banish His own son out of the family because they mess up a few times?
 On the contrary, we have a Father who has adopted us, not so that He could un-adopt us again but so that He works the best in us, bringing us back to Himself and picking us up every time we fall.
 Even more comforting is the promise that Christ our great High Priest always lives to make intercession on our behalf (Heb 7:25), just like He prayed that Peter’s faith might not fail (Luke 22:31-32).
 This is glorious my dear friends!
 This is what gives us joy unspeakable.

 “Once saved always saved Satanism”?